Since infancy, I have been highly fascinated by both flashlights and calculators.

 In the Summer of 2006, I began carrying a 2 AAA Mini Maglite, which is the smaller Mini Maglite, on and off.

-In the Summer of 2007, I was carrying that previously aforementioned flashlight more often and paired it with a neat LeWorld calculator that was solar-powered and had a greenish segmented LCD instead of the plain black and white segmented LCD I was used to.
+In the Summer of 2007, I was carrying that previously aforementioned flashlight more often and paired it with a really neat LeWorld calculator that was solar-powered and had a greenish segmented LCD instead of the plain black and white segmented LCD I was used to.
 The iPhone came on the market around this time and I remember saying as I would pull that calculator out of my pocket, “Wait, I have an iPhone too…This is my iPhone!”
 Well, it did slightly resemble an iPhone or at least I thought so.
 I misplaced it around 2015 but I wish I knew the model number so I could get another one on eBay.

 In December of 2007, I purchased a TI-89 on clearance at Radio Shack and I did carry it on me at times until I sold it in the Summer of 2009.
 There were several flashlights I had paired it with.